 5.4.1 You can find full details of how to apply for an Interruption to your studies on our website.

 5.5.1 If your circumstances significantly impact your ability to continue studying on your current research programme, then it may be appropriate for you to withdraw from your studies.
 This might be because you cannot currently commit to your work or you have decided that studying is no longer right for you at this time.
 Withdrawing from your studies means you will be leaving your degree completely, with no intention of returning.

 5.5.2 When you have withdrawn, you will no longer be considered a student and you will not be permitted to return to your research programme at a later date.
 If you decide you would like to study with us again, you will need to complete the admissions process.
-PGRs wishing to withdraw from their programme should be aware that they will lose access to their University files and email account within 24 hours of their withdrawal being processed.
+PGRs wishing to withdraw from their programme should be aware that they will lose access to their University files and email account within 10 working days of their withdrawal being processed.
 You should ensure that you have saved an alternative copy of all of the documents you need prior to submitting your withdrawal request, to prevent losses.

 5.6.1 You can find full details of how to Withdraw from your studies on our website.

 5.7.1 Transferring means you are considering moving your candidature to another University.
 This may be because your supervisor is moving to work at another University, because of a personal reason, or you may be unhappy with an aspect of your research programme.